smithjd/sql-pet/README.md

 We provide more guidelines for coding style and developer's workflow in the [Contributing](https://github.com/smithjd/sql-pet/blob/master/Contributing.md) document.
 The [project wiki](https://github.com/smithjd/sql-pet/wiki) is also a good source of information for developers.

-To compile the book, you need to additionally [install webshot](https://bookdown.org/yihui/bookdown/html-widgets.html), so that HTMLwidgets are displayed properly:
+To compile the book, you need to [install webshot](https://bookdown.org/yihui/bookdown/html-widgets.html), so that HTMLwidgets are displayed properly:

 ```
    install.packages("webshot")
    webshot::install_phantomjs()
 ```

-Then run the `build_book.R` script to compile the book.
+Then run the [build_book.R](./build_book.R) script to compile the book.

 ## Code of Conduct
 If you plan to participate in the project in any way, such as a developer, reviewer, contributor, committer, or student, you are expected to follow the project's [Code of Conduct](https://github.com/smithjd/sql-pet/blob/master/CODE_OF_CONDUCT.md).
 Please review those guidelines before choosing to participate in the project.